7 benefits of autonomous cars

 The result?

-A saving of £20bn in increased productivity and better use of time for people who would otherwise have been traveling in vehicles.
+A saving of £20bn in increased productivity and better use of time for people who would otherwise have been travelling in vehicles.

-Meanwhile, in the US, autonomous cars are expected to save workers 80 billion hours lost to commuting, which will save the economy US$1.3tn.
+Meanwhile, in the US, autonomous cars are expected to save workers 80 billion hours lost to commuting, which will keep the economy at US$1.3tn.

 #7.
 Consumer savings of £5bn

-In the UK, according to KPMG, the savings to be had on reduced insurance costs, reduced running costs, and parking mean the UK consumer market would save £5bn a year.
+In the UK, according to KPMG, the savings on reduced insurance costs, running costs, and parking mean the UK consumer market would save £5bn a year.

 And there's more.